-Our Provence bike tour is a lifetime cycling adventure through Southern France.
-You ride from the Luberon Regional Nature Park to the Alpilles Natural Regional Park.
-You cycle at the foot of the Mont Ventoux, the highest mountain in the region.
-You pedal through lavender fields and amongst endless acres of vineyards.
-You discover Gordes, Roussillon, Ménerbes, Lacoste and Bonnieux.
-Finally, you ride to Saint-Rémy-de-Provence and stroll through its market.
-With DIGnGO, a Provence bike trip is simply a cycling adventure of a lifetime.
+You bike through the Luberon and the Alpilles Natural Regional Parks.
+You cycle at the foot of the Mont Ventoux.
+You pedal through lavender fields and endless acres of vineyards.
+You ride to Gordes, Roussillon, Ménerbes, Lacoste and Bonnieux.
+And you pedal through Saint-Rémy-de-Provence on market day.
+Exploring Provence on a bike tour with DIGnGO is simply an adventure you’ll never forget.

 Don’t see your dates of travel or want to travel with your own group of friends?
 Contact us today!

 Your bike tour in Provence starts in the town of Avignon.
 Meet your trip leaders at the Avignon train station and transfer to Sault, a village on the plateau d’Albion with lavender all around.
 For your first bike ride in Southern France, embark on a 11-mile downhill through the Gorges de la Nesque, a canyon in the Vaucluse mountains.
 On the way, travel through winding majestic mountainside tunnels.
 Later on, arrive at your hotel and enjoy the views on the “Giant of Provence”, a mythical climb in the Tour de France.
 You may also relax by the swimming pool before you dine at the hotel gourmet restaurant.

 Today’s Ride: 27 miles with 1,400 feet of climbing